data-pup/lisp-webterpreter/README.md

 a client-side application that presents an interpreter environment, and sends requests to the API when inputs are given.

-# Todo
+# Misc.
+Todo Items

-*  Connect the test-interpreter-core project to the interpreter-core module.
-This should be done in the .csproj file.
-*  Add a reference to interpreter-core in the lisp-api project.
-Check that the functions can be called from the Controller methods.
 *  Revert the interface npm dependencies to use plain Bootstrap.
 Lack of JQuery dependency is interesting, but it will be easier to target Bootstrap 3.
-*  Work on the interpreter-core project, work on code to create a flat syntax token list from an input expression.
+*  Build a hello world API.
+This should be able to echo an expression back to the client.
+*  Rename the API directory to match the camel case naming convention used in the other sub-directories.

+### May 29 Notes:

+Test bench has been configured, proof of connection & instantiation of core module within console application is working.
+More work to do tomorrow with regards to splitting syntactically relevant tokens in raw tokens to generate a flat syntax list, before checking for matching parentheses, operand counts, and (eventually) symbols.